-The Department of Urban and Regional Planning at San José State University offers five certificate programs which lead to specialization in:
+The Department of Urban and Regional Planning at San José State University offers six advanced (graduate) certificate programs which lead to specialization in:

 - Applications of Technology in Planning

 - Environmental Planning

 - Real Estate Development (Learn more about the Certificate in Real Estate Development program)

 Eligibility for the Certificate Programs and Application Process

 The certificate program is open to matriculated students enrolled in any graduate program at San José State University (SJSU).
 In addition, the program is also open to students who hold a Bachelor's degree from an accredited institution and have a GPA of at least 2.5 (where A=4).
 Non-matriculated students may complete the certificate program through SJSU's Open University.

 Students who joined before 2016 have the option of completing their designated certificate program using the new 2016 requirements or the prior requirements found in the AY15-16 Catalog.

 Students interested in pursuing one of the certificate programs should consult with the department's graduate advisor prior to beginning course work.
 Students planning to enroll in one or more certificate programs should complete the Student Information Form [PDF].

 To earn a certificate, students complete between 9 and 16 units of coursework.